Country of Origin

 "Both concur that to accommodate your wish list relies on a 3-way.

 "They further agree that nothing bigger than a 5-inch driver should perform dedicated midrange duties.
 From that follows that the baffle need just be a bit wider.

 "Both agree on point-source dispersion for the majority bandwidth and woofers close to the floor.
-For the mid/tweeter it means close proximity.
+For the mid/tweeter array it means close proximity.
 Sottovoce maximize theirs by coaxially mounting a horn-loaded compression tweeter inside the throat of their midrange. Æquo mount their separate tweeter and mid as close together as possible.

 "Both agree that undistorted low bass at high SPL from a compact cab means cone area plus active drive plus high power plus adaptive signal processing.
 Hence Stilla and Stereo 3 both use twin woofers in force-canceling arrays powered by class D. The Dutch hides its bass artillery inside the enclosure in a diagonally crossed geometry.
-The Spaniards horizontally oppose theirs on the cheeks à la Audio Physic of yore; and do so low to ground to exploit gain without floor bounce.
+The Spaniards horizontally oppose theirs on the cheeks à la Audio Physic of yore; and do so low to ground to exploit gain with minimal floor bounce.

-"Where the designs diverge is that for bass, Æquo use a combination of line/port tuned to 20Hz which fires out the front right above their plinth.
+"Where do the designs diverge?
+For bass, Æquo use a combination of line/port tuned to 20Hz which fires out the front right above their plinth.
 Sottovoce champion a classic sealed alignment.
-Either eliminates typical room issues from rear-firing ports.
+Either eliminates typical room issues from rear ports.
 Then Æquo park all of their compensations and user adjustments in the pure analog domain whilst Sottovoce do it digitally and offer no user adjustments.
 Finally the Dutch limit active drive to just their bass system, leaving full activation to a surcharge option.
 The Spaniards apply active drive across the entire bandwidth."